Clarence Chamberlin: Endurance record and Orteig Prize

-"Miss Columbia"
+Miss Columbia

-The "Miss Columbia" was the monoplane Wright-Bellanca WB-2 which Chamberlin would use to break the endurance record for flight in 1927 and later that same year make his famous trans-Atlantic flight.
-The plane was designed by Giuseppe Bellanca who had been commissioned by the Wright Aeronautical Corporation to produce a plane for their new J-5 "Whirlwind" engine.
-While the Wright-Bellanca, as it was referred to in its early days, appeared to be "just another straightforward high-wing monoplane with clean if rather angular lines" it, unlike others of its class, was able to lift a huge payload.
+The Wright-Bellanca WB-2 monoplane—now called Miss Columbia—was designed by Giuseppe Bellanca.
+He had been commissioned by the Wright Aeronautical Corporation to produce a plane for their new J-5 Whirlwind engine.
+After breaking the endurance record for flight in 1927, Chamberlin would go on to use the plane later that same year to make his famous trans-Atlantic flight.
+While the WB-2 appeared to be "just another straightforward high-wing monoplane with clean if rather angular lines", it was, unlike others of its class, able to lift a huge payload.
 This was due mainly to two features: "a profiled fuselage and wide aerofoil-section wing struts, both [of which] contribut[ed] considerably to [the plane's] total lift.

-Prior to Chamberlin's successful endurance flight, the Wright-Bellanca was purchased by Charles A. Levine, the wealthy, millionaire salvage dealer and the president of the Columbia Aircraft Corporation.
-However, Charles Lindbergh himself tried to buy the plane before Chamberlin's endurance flight.
-Levine refused Lindbergh's offer.
+Prior to Chamberlin's successful endurance flight, the WB-2 was purchased by Charles A. Levine, the wealthy, millionaire salvage dealer and the president of the Columbia Aircraft Corporation.
+Charles Lindbergh himself had tried to buy the plane before Chamberlin's endurance flight, but Levine refused Lindbergh's offer.
 Soon after its purchase, the "aeroplane was christened Miss Columbia by two little girls who performed the ceremony with ginger ale.
-Afterwards they were treated to a joy-ride by Clarence Chamberlin."
+Afterwards they were treated to a joy-ride by Clarence Chamberlin".
 However, the joy ride almost ended in tragedy when part of the undercarriage tore loose on take-off, but Chamberlin was able to safely and skillfully land the plane.

-The Miss Columbia holds the distinction of not only being the first plane to carry a trans-Atlantic passenger, but it also holds the distinction of being the first plane to make the trans-Atlantic crossing twice.
-Three years after its record breaking flight with Chamberlin, the newly renamed "Maple Leaf", flown by Canadian Captain J. Errol Boyd and U.S. Naval Air Service Lieutenant Harry P. Connor, flew from Harbour Grace, Newfoundland, to Pentle Bay, Tresco, in the Isles of Scilly.
+Miss Columbia holds the distinction of not only being the first plane to carry a trans-Atlantic passenger, but also of being the first plane to make the trans-Atlantic crossing twice.
+Three years after its record-breaking flight with Chamberlin, the now newly-renamed Maple Leaf—flown by Canadian Captain J. Erroll Boyd and U.S. Naval Air Service Lieutenant Harry P. Connor—flew the plane from Harbour Grace, Newfoundland, to Pentle Bay, Tresco, in the Isles of Scilly.

-After many years of superior service, the "Miss Columbia", one of the most significant aircraft in aviation history, was retired to Bellanca Field in New Castle, Delaware, in 1934.
-That very same year it was scheduled for a well-deserved place in the Smithsonian.
-However, on January 25, 1934, the day before the transfer was to take place, a fire leveled the storage barn where the "Miss Columbia", along with six other aircraft, was being stored.
-An unfortunate end for a plane that accomplished so much during its years of service.
+After many years of superior service, Miss Columbia was retired in 1934 to Bellanca Field in New Castle, Delaware.
+That same year, it was scheduled for a well-deserved place in the Smithsonian, being one of the most significant aircraft in aviation history.
+However, on January 25, 1934—the day before the transfer was to take place—a fire leveled the storage barn where Miss Columbia, along with six other aircraft, was being stored, leading to the loss of the WB-2.